G-7 Leaders Favor LNG Investment in U-Turn Due to Energy Crisis

 The EIB “has always been very reluctant to finance LNG terminals, but we are aware we can no longer afford to take this strict stance,” Werner Hoyer, the bank’s president, said last week.
 “We need to be more flexible on this, but always under the condition that we fund infrastructure that can also be used to receive, distribute and use hydrogen.”

-However, the bank’s spokesman said Tuesday that LNG projects are currently not eligible for EIB support.
+However, the bank’s spokesman said Tuesday that LNG projects currently aren’t eligible for EIB support.

 Most Read from Bloomberg Businessweek